japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaSource.md

 getOffset: Option[Offset]
 ----

-NOTE: `getOffset` is a part of the link:spark-sql-streaming-Source.adoc#getOffset[Source Contract].
+NOTE: `getOffset` is a part of the link:spark-sql-streaming-Source.md#getOffset[Source Contract].

 Internally, `getOffset` fetches the <<initialPartitionOffsets, initial partition offsets>> (from the metadata log or Kafka directly).

 .KafkaSource Initializing initialPartitionOffsets While Fetching Initial Offsets image::images/KafkaSource-initialPartitionOffsets.png[align="center"]

-NOTE: <<initialPartitionOffsets, initialPartitionOffsets>> is a lazy value and is initialized the very first time `getOffset` is called (which is when `StreamExecution` link:spark-sql-streaming-MicroBatchExecution.adoc#constructNextBatch-hasNewData[constructs a streaming micro-batch]).
+NOTE: <<initialPartitionOffsets, initialPartitionOffsets>> is a lazy value and is initialized the very first time `getOffset` is called (which is when `StreamExecution` link:spark-sql-streaming-MicroBatchExecution.md#constructNextBatch-hasNewData[constructs a streaming micro-batch]).

 [source, scala]
 ----